sureshchandrarhca15/voting-app-on-gke-with-LB/README.md

 Step 4: As you can see, your voting app is exposed on port 5000 and result app is exposed on 5001:
-So access the below URLs:
+So access the below URLs: \n

 For Vote	: http://10.39.248.106:5000
 For Result	: http://10.39.248.106:5001